saifeemustafaq/mentorship/cohort_1/khandelwalmihir17@outlook.com/mihir_khandelwal_my_experience_and_learnings_in_the_Cloudyman_mentorship_program.md

 ## Date: July 8, 2020
 - Applied for certain internships on Internshala.
 - Going through the ongoing course of Google Cloud.
+## Date: July 14, 2020
+- Learned the C++ advantages over C, with the help of the site JavaTpoint.
+- In the IIRS lecture, learned about the animal species and the factors for it's decreasing rate.